Josh Naylor Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender 77 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (77 total, 1.3 per game).

-- The Red Sox are sending Paxton (1-1) out for his fifth start of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- Crawford (1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- The lefty's most recent time out was on Wednesday against the Cincinnati Reds, when he threw five innings, surrendering one earned run while giving up four hits.
+- In his most recent outing on Saturday against the Tampa Bay Rays, the right-hander tossed three innings, allowing one earned run while surrendering two hits.

-- The 34-year-old has amassed an ERA of 4.26, with 12.8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .236 batting average against him.
+- The 27-year-old has put together a 3.48 ERA and 8.8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .203 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.